 I like to keep things very simple when it comes to sous vide tri-tip.
 So for this recipe I’ve used a simple rub comprised of just kosher salt, black pepper, and garlic powder.
 For me, is just enough to help bring out the juices and natural flavors in the meat without overpowering them.

-If you would like to try something with a bit more of a flavor kick to it, try one of the store-bought brisket rubs I’ve recommended to help guide you on what works well with beef.
+If you would like to try something with a bit more of a flavor kick to it, try a good beef rub.

 Ready to get going?
 Let’s get into it!